10 Ways to Support Your Pet’s Immune System

 6. Limit Vaccinations

-Many holistic veterinarians agree that over-vaccination is a significant contributor to the rising rates of chronic disease and cancer in dogs.
-A limited vaccine program is highly recommended– and is especially important if your dog belongs to any of the breeds known to be more susceptible to cancer and chronic disease.
+Many holistic veterinarians agree that over-vaccination is a significant contributor to the rising rates of chronic disease and cancer in cats and dogs.
+A limited vaccine program is highly recommended– and is especially important if your pet belongs to any of the breeds known to be more susceptible to cancer and chronic disease.

 7. Medicate Wisely, and Minimally